 - Hotel Exercise Facility/Gym

-When exercise facilities are not provided for free by the hotel, exercise facility fees will be reimbursed up to a maximum of $15 per night.
+When exercise facilities are not provided for free by the hotel, exercise facility fees are allowable up to a maximum of $15 per night.
 Exercise facility fees must be itemized on the hotel bill.

 - In-Room Movies

 In-room movies are not an allowable business expense.